gurusinghpal/AR_Project/README.md

 - **Interacting with Objects**: Use VR controllers to interact with objects.
 Depending on the script attached to the object, you may be able to change their color, hold them, or trigger other interactions.
 - **Navigating the Environment**: Move around the environment using the provided VR locomotion controls.
 Use the PlayerWalk script to enable movement within the VR space.
 - **Exiting the Game**: Trigger the ExitGame functionality to exit the VR application.

-## Contributing

-Contributions to VR Simple Environment are welcome.
-If you have suggestions for improvements, bug fixes, or additional features, feel free to submit a pull request or open an issue on the project repository.